Skip to main content

 Grade 6

-The 6th-grade classes are departmentalized by content area.
+Grade 6 classes are departmentalized by content area.
 Placement in accelerated Math classes is determined using a multiple-measures matrix.
-In the other content areas, the 6th Grade Gifted and Talented Program provides differentiated instruction designed to challenge students at their level and extend their learning beyond the grade-level expectations.
+In the other content areas, the Grade 6 G&T Program provides differentiated instruction designed to challenge students at their level and extend their learning beyond the grade-level expectations.
 Through engaging multidisciplinary projects and enrichment experiences, students explore content in greater depth and complexity while developing critical thinking, creativity, and problem-solving skills.
 G&T instruction emphasizes rigor, inquiry, and academic growth.

-Portfolio Classes: Students in grades 7-8 are identified through an application process for placement in Portfolio English, Social Studies, and Science classes.
+Portfolio Classes: Students in Grades 7 and 8 are identified through an application process for placement in Portfolio English, Social Studies, and Science classes.
 Multiple measures are used in this identification process.
 Approximately 25% of students are enrolled in Portfolio classes.

 • Multiple Points of Entry: Students have annual opportunities for reconsideration based on updated assessments and performance data.